3 Must-Visit National Parks Within A Day's Drive

 Campsites are more plentiful.
 If your family enjoys camping, your chances of finding a place on or near a national park are much better.
 Begin by visiting the National Park Service website at nps.gov/findapark.
 Select a park, then look for “Plan your visit” on the left sidebar to see what’s still available.
 Some will be first-come, first-served sites.
 The park service also lists nearby campgrounds.

 Kampgrounds of America (KOA) sites are frequently located near national parks.
 They usually offer cabins with varying creature comforts.
 Some are basic, requiring you to bring your own linens or sleeping bags, while others are deluxe and include linens, a kitchen and cable TV.
 All KOA campgrounds offer swimming pools and playground equipment, and many offer a great deal more, including transportation to and from parks.

 The good news for North Carolinians is there are three national parks close by, giving us more options for lodging an hour or so away in familiar territory.

 Kayaking at Congaree National Park.

-Congaree National Park, just southeast of Columbia, South Carolina, gained National Park Service designation in 203.
+Congaree National Park, just southeast of Columbia, South Carolina, is the most recent park to gain National Park Service designation.
 What started out as a national monument is now the Southeast’s largest tract of bottomland floodplain forest.